Chairman of Ways and Means: Election

 For example, after the 2010 general election, the House agreed on 25 May that the Speaker could nominate people to serve as temporary chairman and deputy chairmen, while after the 2015 general election, the process was broadly the same, with the only difference being that the House agreed to the appointment of temporary chairman and deputy chairmen on 26 March, which is before the general election had taken place.
 After the 2017 and 2019 general elections, the Leader of the House put forward a motion on the day of the Queen's Speech which provided for the appointment of temporary chairman and deputy chairmen.
 The major difference between these is that, after the 2017 election, the motion put forward then was for the Speaker to nominate temporary chairman and deputy chairmen (like what had happened in 2010 and 2015), but after the 2019 election, the motion put forward was to itself appoint the temporary chairman and deputy chairmen.

 The Speaker (or the Leader of the House in 2019) didn't necessarily have to appoint people to fill all the roles.
 In fact, after every election where the chairmen and deputy chairmen were elected except 2019, the Speaker only appointed two people as Deputy Speakers, not as chairmen and deputy chairmen.
 Only in 2019 were there people appointed to all three roles and as chairmen and deputy chairmen.

 Because the Speaker, chairman and deputy chairmen do not vote (except to break a tie), this effectively pairs the occupants of the chair (their presumed support for their side cancelling each other out), which means no party loses a voting advantage on account of having one of the four drawn from its ranks.

 List of Chairmen of Ways and Means since 1826

 Bold type and light grey colour indicate a chairman who was later elected as the Speaker of the House of Commons.

-Light blue colour indicates where a deputy chairman was promoted.

-Light green colour indicates where a deputy chairman reached.
+Light green colour indicates a former deputy chairman.